Daniel Acharuparambil

-Daniel Acharuparambil (12 May 1939 – 26 October 2009) was a Roman Catholic Indian Archbishop of the Roman Catholic Archdiocese of Verapoly in Kerala.
-Ordained to the priesthood on 14 March 1966, he was named Archbishop and was consecrated on 3 November 1996.
+Daniel Acharuparambil (12 May 1939 – 26 October 2009) was a Latin Catholic Indian Archbishop of Verapoly in Kerala.
+Ordained to the priesthood on 14 March 1966, he was named archbishop and was consecrated on 3 November 1996.

-Profile
+Early life and education

-Daniel Acharuparambil, the Archbishop of Verapoly, was a member of Discalced Carmelite Order, Manjummel Province, Kerala, India.
-He was born of Rocky and Monica Acharuparambil in Palliport, in Kerala, India, on 12 May 1939.
+Daniel Acharuparambil, the archbishop of Verapoly, was a member of Discalced Carmelite Order, Manjummel Province, Kerala, India.
+He was born to Rocky and Monica Acharuparambil in Palliport, Kerala, India, on 12 May 1939.

-After his School-Leaving Examination he joined the Carmelite order at Ernakulam in May 1956.
-He completed his philosophy and theology courses at St. Joseph’s Pontifical Seminary, Alwaye and was ordained priest on 14 March 1966.
-He acquired a bachelor-degree in Economics, Licentiate in Philosophy and a Master-degree in Indian Philosophy from University of Kerala, Pontifical Athenaeum in Poona and Banaras Hindu University in Varanasi respectively.
+After his school-leaving examination, he joined the Carmelite order at Ernakulam in May 1956.
+He completed his philosophy and theology courses at St. Joseph's Pontifical Seminary, Alwaye.
+He was ordained as a priest on 14 March 1966.
+He acquired a bachelor's degree in economics, licentiate in philosophy and a master's degree in Indian philosophy from the University of Kerala, Pontifical Athenaeum in Poona and Banaras Hindu University in Varanasi, respectively.